-At Novello, we’ve been surveying and valuing homes in London and the Home Counties for the better part of a decade, and we recently launched our company to address the current shortcomings in the surveying industry.
+At Novello, we’ve been surveying and valuing homes for the better part of a decade, and we recently launched our company to address the current shortcomings in the surveying industry.

 We’ve created a bespoke Level 2 property survey called the HomeLevel Report.
 It’s the same price as the alternative HomeBuyer Report – which has been the standard and most popular Level 2 survey for over two decades – but goes into more detail and comes with a range of added benefits.

 Find out how HomeLevel stacks up against HomeBuyer.